tylikesjesus/holypfetch/README.md

 A simple addon for pfetch that gives a bible verse in one of 4 ways

 - Manually without a cross: Run  `holypfetch ` to fetch a random Bible verse along with system information using `pfetch`.
-- Automatic without a cross: Run  `holypfetch ` to fetch a random Bible verse along with system information using `pfetch`; this option also runs automatically.
+- Automatic without a cross: Run  `holypfetch ` to fetch a random Bible verse along with system information using `pfetch`; this option also runs automatically at every terminal startup.
 - Manually with a cross: Run  `holypfetch ` to fetch a random Bible verse along with system information using `pfetch` and overwrite your distro's ASCII art with a custom cross ASCII art.
-- Automatic with a cross: Run  `holypfetch ` to fetch a random Bible verse along with system information using `pfetch` and overwrite your distro's ASCII art with a custom cross ASCII art; this option also runs automatically.
+- Automatic with a cross: Run  `holypfetch ` to fetch a random Bible verse along with system information using `pfetch` and overwrite your distro's ASCII art with a custom cross ASCII art; this option also runs automatically at every terminal startup.

 **#Required files**